afreemanio/mosaicMaker/README.md

 4. Add source files to the sourceImages folder that will be the main (bigger) photo in your Photographic Mosaic

+5. With Python3 installed, navigate to /src/, run the following command to install the required dependencies:

+        pip3 install -r requirements.txt

-5. With Python installed, navigate to /src/, and run it using this format:
+6. With Python installed, navigate to /src/, and run it using this format:

     python main.py [image from sourceImages + .ext] [output width] [output height] [number of tiles in x direction] [number of tiles in y direction]